Kaze961/SmartTV.online/README.md

 1. Go to Releases and download the Startup-Launcher
 3. Press Win + R and type in shell:startup
-4. copy the START.bat to the Folder.
+4. copy the Web_Start.bat to the Folder.
 5. Restart your PC :)

 Disable the Windows Login-Screen for the best experience